Yang Xuejun: Education

 Yang was born in Wucheng County, Shandong in April 1963.
 He enlisted in the People's Liberation Army (PLA) in September 1979.
 In July 1983 he graduated from Nanjing Institute of Technology.
 In December 1984 he joined the Chinese Communist Party.
 He received his master's degree and doctor's degree in engineering from National University of Defense Technology in 1985 and 1991, respectively.

 Career

 After graduation, he taught there, where he was vice-president in 2009 and president in July 2011.
 In 1994, at the age of 31, he became chief designer of supercomputer YH-3 and later became chief designer of Tianhe-1.
 He has been president of the PLA Academy of Military Science since July 2017.

 He was a delegate to the 9th National People's Congress.
 He was a delegate to the 17th National Congress of the Chinese Communist Party.
-He was an alternate member of the 18th CCP Central Committee.
+He was an alternate of the 18th CCP Central Committee.
 He is a member of the 19th CCP Central Committee.